-Step 2: Scroll down on the Settings page, and then click Advanced.
+Step 2: Scroll down on the Settings page, and select Security under the Privacy & Security section.

 Chrome will not block any downloads after you made the changes.
 Also, it won’t warn you of potentially compromised or malicious sites that may attempt to phish for personal information or infect the browser by other means.